Experiential learning resources for the innovative educator

 Shadowing and interning are great high school resume builders for students especially when paired with career exploration experiences.

 Not only that, internships and shadowing both give students a clear understanding of whether their "career path" of interest is really what they want.
 I thought I wanted to be a doctor my entire young life.
-I even went through almost two years of pre-med while I was an undergrad just to discover later that I was not only uninterested in the field, but extremely uncomfortable with many of the tasks that would have been required of me.
-I could have saved myself a lot of time, energy, and resources if I had volunteered in a hospital during high school or shadowed a nurse or doctor before committing to a career that made me feel uneasy.
-Suggested Resource: Shadowing and/or interning experiences that are coordinated by the students themselves (rather than you, their teacher or parent, making the arrangements) strengthens their resumes even more.
+I even went through almost two years of pre-med in undergraduate school only to discover later that I was not only uninterested in the field, but extremely uncomfortable with many of the tasks that would have been required of me.
+I could have saved myself a lot of time, energy, and resources had I volunteered in a hospital during high school or shadowed a nurse or doctor before committing to a career that made me feel queasy.
+Suggested Resource: Shadowing and/or interning experiences that are coordinated by the students rather than you strengthens their resumes even more.
 That's why I recommend grabbing my project-based learning career exploration experience.
 Students explore careers of interest through real-world, authentic learning experiences such as shadowing and interning.
 That is the nature of project-based learning.

 7. Gainful Employment:

-I had some older students that came to my school often after years of struggling in the traditional school system.
-Most of them, some 20 years old, had never been employed.
+I consistently surprised by how many of my senior students have never held a job in their lives—not even mowing lawns in their neighborhoods.
 Employment helps students practice teamwork, punctuality, work ethic, personal finance, and other life skills.
 Not only that, it gives students a sense of accomplishment and pride.
-Suggested Resources: I don't have a specific resource to offer for gainful employment as a resume builder, but I would encourage students to design and carry out project-based learning experiences related to job skills (ex: interviewing).
+The most notable difference between this resume builder and the others on this blog post is that work experience is unavoidable on a resume for long.
+Any template out there is going to have a section dedicated to job experience.
+If your teens don't have jobs, have never had jobs, and you don't want them to prioritize jobs, they can certainly add these other resume builders to their resumes.
+But in order to gain job experience to add to a resume, your students are going to have to get jobs eventually.
+Employers are going to want to want evidence from applicants that they can effectively obtain, do, and keep a job.
+Suggested Resources: I don't have a specific resource to offer for gainful employment as a resume builder, but I would encourage students to design and carry out project-based learning experiences related to job skills such as interviewing.
 Take a peek at my self-directed project-based learning tool kit, which can be used to design and develop any project-based learning experience.
 In this particular case, students could develop PBLs related to employment.

 8. Start a Blog or a Podcast: